tralee10/Seattle_Collision_Project/README.md

 We cleaned and formatted the datasets by removing irrelevant columns, handling missing data, standardizing attributes, and filtering relevant incidents.
 Cleaned datasets are stored in the assets/ folder.

-🌎 Features & Functionality
+## 🌎 Features & Functionality

-🔹 Interactive Web Map
+Interactive Web Map:

 Built using Mapbox for smooth visualization.
 Displays collision locations with pop-up details.

-🔹 User-Controlled Filters
+User-Controlled Filters:

 Filter crash data by year, type (vehicle, pedestrian, cyclist), severity, and contributing factors.

-🔹 Heatmaps & Clustering
+Heatmaps & Clustering

 Highlights high-risk areas to identify traffic hazards.

-🔹 Data Summary Panel
+Data Summary Panel

 Provides real-time statistics, such as: